DominicBisset/Website/_posts/2018-04-04-another-attempt-at-a-blog.markdown

 What this does mean is that in it's current setup I can't play around without the site before pushing it to production.
 Expect things to get a bit ropey round here while I get settled in.

+_Addendum 2018-04-05: Hurrah!
+I managed to get it to display locally.
+No more pushing my files to the cloud speculatively in the hope they fix my problem._

+_For some reason despite apparently stopping and restarting the ```bundle exec jekyll serve``` command as per instructions, despite even closing and reopening my terminal window, it must have been serving some old version of the site.
+Serving the site on a different port by appending ```--port <any number that's not the default port, 4000>``` to that command allowed me to finally see what I can see what this site actually looks like._

+_Now I can really get make this place my own._

 [my github]:https://github.com/dominicbisset
 [jekyll]:https://jekyllrb.com/
 [netlify]:https://www.netlify.com/